CharanMadhala/GlobeNest/readme.md

     [36] 07.
 Implementing sessions in project (npm i express-session)- requiring session and setting up middleware. verify for sessionId(inspect->applications->cookies->localhost->connect.sid) cookie in browser.
     [37] 08. setting cookie in sessionOnptions - used to set expiry date for session cookie ex: 7 Days means in same browser we don't have to login everytime for next 7 days. and setting httpOnly to true to prevent from crossSite attacks.

+    [38] 09.
+Implementing Flash Message - message that new listing is created is displayed in /listing (index.ejs).

  -->